PostHog/posthog.com/contents/docs/apps/pineapple-mode.md

 ### What does the Pineapple Mode app do?

-Activating Pineapple Mode enables you to make it rain pineapples all over your product or website.
+Activating Pineapple Mode makes it rain pineapples all over your product or website.
 Yes, really.

 ### OK, but why does Pineapple Mode do that?